AlGepe/OmniCalcs/SEO/WeightConverter/OG_weight.md

  <tr><td>100</td><td>3527.4</td><td>15.747</td><td>220.46</td></tr>
 </tbody></table>

-<later>Other common weight conversion charts include those comparing grams and ounces, kilograms and pounds, pounds and grams or tons and stones.
-Tables will vary depending on countries and systems in use.</later>
+<later>Other common weight conversion charts include those conversion from grams to ounces, kilograms to pounds (kg to lbs), pounds to grams, tons to stones...
+And the other way arounf: pounds to kilograms (lbs to kg), ounces to grams...
+Tables will vary depending on countries and measuring systems used.</later>

 ## How to build a weight conversion table?

 The table above includes only 4 out of 12 units we have available in this weight conversion tool.
-To build your own simply choose the desired units from the drop-down menus and type in any of the values.
+To build your own simply choose the desired units from the drop-down menus and type in the desired values.
 The tool will return results in real time in each of the other 3 units. <later>Weight conversion between metric units is quite basic and for regular numbers can be performed without any table - e.g. 1 kilograms = 1000 grams or 1 ton equals 1000 kilograms.
 Things get a bit more complicated when using the imperial system.
 Here for example 1 stone = 14 pounds which equals 224 ounces.</later><later>Conversion between systems requires using a calculator above, as 1 kilogram = 35.274 ounces, 0.15757 stones and 2.2046 pounds.
 Try building the weight conversion table with the calculator in any configuration you desire.</later>